Find a Qualified Attorney Near You

 The defensive asylum process applies to noncitizens undergoing removal proceedings with the EOIR.
 Noncitizens are often referred to as defensive asylum in one of the following ways:

-- The noncitizen is undergoing removal proceedings because of the following:
+The noncitizen is undergoing removal proceedings because of the following:

 - They were stopped at the U.S. port of entry without legal documentation or in violation of immigration law; or

-- The Customs and Border Protection (CBP) stopped them trying to enter the U.S. illegally.
+- Customs and Border Protection (CBP) stopped them from trying to enter the U.S. illegally.
 They are then placed under expedited removal.
 Then a USCIS officer found them to have a credible fear of persecution.

 During the defensive asylum proceedings, the immigration judge hears the case in a courtroom-like process.
 The judge will then hear the argument from each party:

-- The noncitizen and their attorney if legally represented.
+- The noncitizen and their attorney, if legally represented

 Asylum Merits Interview with the USCIS